Skip to main content

 Switch Ports

-You can bulk add switch ports via switch templates, or use the Device42 RESTful APIs for an easy way to programmatically add or edit many switch ports at once.
+Switch ports can be discovered automatically using SNMP network discovery.
+You can also bulk add switch ports via switch templates, or use the Device42 RESTful APIs to programmatically add or edit switch ports.

 Ports List Page